 Bio

 Steven Alexander is an American artist who makes abstract paintings characterized by luminous color, sensuous surfaces and iconic configurations.
 For more than forty years, he has been dedicated to exploring the language of abstraction, and its potential for regeneration and historical resonance.
-Composed as sensate visual events that embody potential states of being, Alexander's paintings present uncomplicated color situations that mirror the viewer, alluding to rhythms, tensions and dualities of the body and the psyche, inviting meditative encounters with one's perception and imagination.
+Building upon the existential investigations of artists like Mondrian, Morandi, and Rothko, Alexander employs uncomplicated geometric structures that are activated by color.
+Composed as sensate visual events that embody potential states of being, Alexander's paintings present color situations that mirror the viewer, alluding to rhythms, tensions and dualities of the body and the psyche, inviting meditative encounters with one's perception and imagination.

 Born in 1953 in west Texas, Alexander spent his formative years observing and absorbing the vast expanses of the southwest plains.
 He studied art at Austin College with early mentor Vernon Fisher.
 Moving to New York in 1975, he completed an MFA in painting at Columbia University, where he studied with Richard Pousette-Dart and Dore Ashton.